MicrosoftDocs/quantum-api/api/qsharp-lang/Microsoft.Quantum.Intrinsic/RFrac.md

 qsharp.kind: operation
 qsharp.namespace: Microsoft.Quantum.Intrinsic
 qsharp.name: RFrac
-qsharp.summary: "Applies a rotation about the given Pauli axis by an angle specified as a dyadic fraction.
-WARNING: This operation uses the **opposite** sign convention from Microsoft.Quantum.Intrinsic.R."
+qsharp.summary: Applies a rotation about the given Pauli axis by an angle specified as a dyadic fraction.
+WARNING: This operation uses the **opposite** sign convention from Microsoft.Quantum.Intrinsic.R.
 ---

 # RFrac operation